Entrepreneur: Chris Mitchell

 About the author

-Marc Maxhimer is the director of growth and partnerships at The Tilt.
+Marc Maxhimer is the Partnerships & Publishing Coordinator at Tilt Publishing.
 He holds a bachelor’s degree in English and mathematics education and a master’s degree in educational administration.
 He previously taught middle school for 16 years.
-Marc lives in (and loves all things) Cleveland with his wife, two daughters, and dog.
+Marc lives in (and loves all things) Cleveland with his wife, two daughters, and dog Wilson.
+He looks forward to helping any content entrepreneur publish their book.